Las Cruces High School

 Las Cruces High School is a public high school in Las Cruces, New Mexico, United States.
 LCHS was established in 1918 and is the oldest public high school in Las Cruces.
-As of the 2021-22 school year, it serves 1,830 students from grades 9–12.
+As of the 2021–22 school year, it serves 1,830 students from grades 9–12.
 It is a part of Las Cruces Public Schools.

 History

-The former Las Cruces High School is located at the corner of Alameda and Picacho Avenues near downtown Las Cruces and Holy Cross Catholic Church.
-The current campus (opened in 1954) inherited the Bulldog mascot and school colors from the former school, which served as a unified high school for the several smaller school districts that existed in the area before being consolidated to form LCPS.
-After the opening of the current campus, the old LCHS building was converted to Alameda Junior High School.
-AJHS itself closed its doors in the early 1980s and the old building sat vacant for several years.
-The building is now part of the Third Judicial District Court in Las Cruces.
+The former Las Cruces High School is located at the corner of Alameda and Picacho Avenues near Downtown Las Cruces and Holy Cross Catholic Church.
+The current campus (opened in 1954) inherited the Bulldog mascot and school colors from the former school.
+After the opening of the current campus, the old LCHS building was joined to the Third Judicial District Court of Las Cruces.

 The current campus has undergone numerous renovations and expansions since opening its doors in 1956.
-Among the more recent additions to the campus a vocational arts building was constructed in 1993, a new classroom wing and central hallway ("D" wing) were built in 1997, the music wing was renovated and a new band facility added between 1996 and 1998, the cafeteria was renovated and a commons area added in 2000, and another new classroom wing opened in 2002.
-Beginning in the summer of 2013, the campus underwent an extensive three-phase renovation, with a proposed budget of $84 million USD.
-The gym lobby is dedicated to Our Lady of Sorrows, and St. Genevieve is the patron saint of Las Cruces High School.
+The vocational building was constructed in 1993, and D wing was built in 1997.
+The music wing was renovated between 1996 and 1998.
+The cafeteria was renovated in 2000.
+That same year, the Gym Lobby, a Chapel-like space inside LCHS, was also constructed.
+Beginning in the summer of 2013, the rest of the campus underwent renovation, with a proposed budget of $84 million USD.
+Every renovation of LCHS was finalized at the August 2019 Fall Assembly with the entire student body present.

-El Paseo campus renovations

-A multi-phase construction program was proposed to renovate the school.
-The contract was awarded to Wooten-Sundt joint construction venture, and construction for Phase I broke ground in 2014.